EzmaMeow/The_Rails_Below/README.md

 more independent systems to be designed.
 Note that sometimes scenes may be located in core instead of their related group, but this should only for scenes that depend on other custom systems.

+TODO: Maybe reimport the tunnel meshes with uv mapping that have padding around the islands so there is no bleeding if sampling.